 Events are marked.
 There is a separate chart for events; the circles increase in size based on the number of events that occurred during a given time slice.
 Locate events throughout the history of the path by clicking and dragging across the histogram above the capacity chart.

 - Path performance returned to acceptable parameters.

-- Source appliance availability changed, from available to unavailable, or vice versa.
+- Source monitoring point availability changed, from available to unavailable, or vice versa.

 - Diagnostic test

 - Route change

 - The path route changed.

 - Packet Capture

 - A packet capture related to this path started, stopped, failed, or completed.